weberlab-hhu/Helixer/README.md

     decrease `--batch-size` if the GPU runs out of memory.
 \
 \
-    However, these should definitely not be higher than the N50, or even the N90 of the genome.
+    However, the overlap parameters should definitely not be higher than the N50, or even the N90 of the genome.
 Nor so high a reasonable batch size cannot be used.

     ##### General recommendations for inference
     | model         | --subsequence-length        | --overlap-offset           | --overlap-core-length      |